Sheikh2Imran/Online-examination-by-Django/README.md

 ```bash
 (venv) $ python manage.py runserver
 ```
-## In our project, You have two kind of roles.
+## In this project, You have two kind of roles.
 1. Admin
     * Admin can control the whole operation.
     * Admin will set question and time for the questions.